dsmyda/Janet/README.md

 - SQL validation & correction
 - Database schema masking (planned)
-- OpenQL - a simple natural query language that supports data masking.
+- OpenQL - a simple natural query language with data masking.

 ## How it works